 Experienced writers regularly seek out the perspectives of their peers as they draft and revise their work.
 The Writing Center creates a space for doing the same.
-When you visit the Writing Center, you’re participating in the intellectual life of the college by sharing and refining your ideas with a community of readers.
+When you visit the Writing Center, you’re participating in the intellectual life of the college by sharing and refining your ideas within a community of readers.

 How Does It Work?

 At the beginning of each session, you’ll work with the Fellow to develop an agenda for what you’d like to accomplish.
 At the end you’ll generate a writing plan so you leave with a sense of what to do next.

-Although the Writing Center doesn’t edit or proofread, we can teach techniques for addressing sentence-level patterns.
-Conferences focus primarily on higher order strategies of argument and organization.
+Conferences usually focus on higher order strategies of argument and organization.
+Although the Writing Center doesn’t edit or proofread, we can teach you techniques for addressing sentence-level patterns.

 We hope to see you in the Writing Center soon!